 Dr. Packard will also check the anatomy of your mouth.
 He will look at your jaw position, your bite alignment, and the position and condition of each of your teeth.
 After this, he will take x-rays and digital images of your mouth to view the jaw and the temporomandibular joint, checking it for signs of inflammation.

 TMJ/TMD diagnosis is the first step toward finding a treatment that works for you.
 With the help of Dr. Packard and the team at Precision Dental, you can eliminate pain and discomfort, treat your condition, and get back to your day-to-day life.
-Contact us online now to schedule an appointment in Bowling Green and take the first steps toward a healthier mouth.
+Contact us now to schedule an appointment in Bowling Green and take the first steps toward a healthier mouth.